 Once in game, you can press Q and E to rotate the camera 90 degrees, and X to rotate it 180 degrees.
 The mouse wheel adjusts the zoom level, while the 1 and 2 keys (or Alt) swap weapons.
-Here’s a demo video of the game (a second player joins at 1:17):

 - Year-end Gamasutra article about their top five trends that defined the games industry in 2012; what’s interesting in the context of ROBLOX is the huge shift toward mobile gaming and the end of the subscription era of MMOs.

 - Last week, we posed a question to our Facebook followers: if you had to describe your ROBLOX character in one word, what would it be?
 We’ve received almost 3,000 comments, and it’s not too late to Like us on Facebook to chime in with your response!
 Epic?
 Builder?
 Undead?
 Famous?
 Let us know.

 - You can also follow us on Twitter, subscribe on YouTube and add us on Google+.